 Coit Tower has embellished San Francisco’s iconic skyline since its construction in 1933.
 In addition to the gorgeous views, it contains 26 beautiful murals, which are painted inside the base.
 Local artists painted the frescoes, which depict the Great Depression, in 1934.
 Visitors may view the artworks for free and join guided tours limited to 6 people.
 If you want to go to the top of the tower, it costs $7.

-The highly-anticipated Institute of Contemporary Art San Francisco (ICA SF) opened in 2022 in San Francisco’s Dogpatch neighborhood.
+The Institute of Contemporary Art San Francisco (ICASF) opened in 2022 in San Francisco’s Dogpatch neighborhood.
 It’s an innovative new gallery space that will be completely free to all, working to uplift artists and individuals while promoting equity and representation.

 The world’s largest marine mammal hospital is in nearby Sausalito.
 The free, 2,700-square-foot visitor center has been completely remodeled and now features interactive touch screens, a new art exhibit, and more.

-Make sure to put Oakland’s Chabot Space & Science Center on your radar, as they’ve just brought back their free telescope viewings!
-Every weekend, visitors may explore the stars through Chabot’s historic telescopes, free of charge.
+This is one of the most underrated free things to do in the Bay Area — Oakland’s Chabot Space & Science Center hosts free telescope viewings every weekend where visitors may explore the stars through Chabot’s historic telescopes.
 Weather permitting, the viewings happen from 7:30-10:30pm on Fridays and Saturdays.
 See more free local observatories here.

 Free public art in San Francisco